Updated on January 4th, 2021

-We may be a tad biased, but we’ve got a whole team of writers here at our research firm who believe this is the holy grail for conducting a custom PR survey.
+We may be a tad biased, but we have got a whole team of writers here at our research firm who believe this is the holy grail for conducting a custom PR survey.

 Here is what we’ll cover in this ultimate guide (click the title to read a chapter):

 - Chapter One: The Definition of PR Polling

 - Chapter Two: The Process of Conducting Custom Surveys

 - Chapter Three: Example of a PR Polling Survey Question

 - Chapter Seven: Benefits of Working with a PR Polling Company

 - Chapter Eight: How to Choose a PR Polling Firm

 - Chapter Nine: Getting started with a PR Survey Company